Pinnacle Entertainment Group: History

-When Shane Lacy Hensley decided to create a 19th-century miniatures game he contacted Charles Ryan's company Chameleon Eclectic about publishing it.
-The result was Fields of Honor: The American War for Independence (1994), published in conjunction with Chameleon Eclectic, who dealt with distribution and other things that Hensley was not ready for, but ownership of the game remained with a new company that Hensley had created called Pinnacle Entertainment Group.
-The next year, Pinnacle and Chameleon Eclectic published The Last Crusade (1995), John Hopler's World War II CCG, the last product produced jointly between the two companies.
-When he completed the first draft of the game Deadlands, Hensley flew in two friends and game designers, Greg Gorden and Matt Forbeck, who liked what they saw and asked to buy into the company; although Gordon later had to leave for personal reasons, Forbeck moved to Blacksburg, Virginia to help Pinnacle get going.
-Deadlands: The Weird West (1996) was shortly thereafter published as Pinnacle's first RPG and its first independent publication.
+Shane Lacy Hensley wanted to create a 19th-century miniatures game so he contacted the company Chameleon Eclectic to get the game published.
+As a result Fields of Honor: The American War for Independence (1994) was published in partnership with Chameleon Eclectic, which dealt with functions such as distribution, while ownership of the game stayed with a new company that founded by Hensley named Pinnacle Entertainment Group.
+The next year, Pinnacle and Chameleon Eclectic published their last joint production, the collectible card game The Last Crusade (1995).
+When he completed the first draft of the game Deadlands, Hensley flew in two of his game designer friends, Greg Gorden and Matt Forbeck, who liked his design and asked if they could buy into the company; although Gordon later left the company for personal reasons, Forbeck moved to Blacksburg, Virginia to help build Pinnacle.
+Deadlands: The Weird West (1996) was published soon after as the first role-playing game and first independent publication released by Pinnacle.